karellodewijk/wottactics/README.md

 	- cookie secret: some random string
 	- valid mongodb info from step 1
 	- valid redis server info from step 2
-	- socket_io_servers: localhost will do for testing locally.
-But if you are hosting it, it should contain your public hostname or ip.
-Or a comma seperated list of hosts/ips for load balancing. e.g.: "socket_io_servers": "server1.wottactic.eu:80,server2.wottactic.eu:80" (IMPORTANT)
 - run "node app.js" or "sudo node app.js" (sudo because default port 80 requires elevated privileges)